Four Mini-breaks from Seville

 ‘Souk’ up the sun in this magical, dirty, spice scented city.
 Head for the bustling medinas to try out your haggling skills for that special carpet, teapot or Moroccan lamp; escape to the solitude of a glorious hammam where you can luxuriate in warm thermal waters while being pummelled and pampered to your heart’s content.

 For something more energetic, take a hike into the breath-taking Atlas Mountains before discovering the city at night.
-Wind you way through snake charmers and story-tellers until you find a cosy little restaurant where you can feast on tagine and couscous to the sound of swaying palms.
+Wind you way through snake charmers and story-tellers until you find a cosy little restaurant where you can feast on tangine and couscous to the sound of swaying palms.

 Barcelona, Spain